-Many times our relationship with God is similar to the relationship we had with our natural father, that may have lacked closeness, because our dad was absent physically or emotionally.
-Our present so-called high Biblical standards and sacrificial commitment to God may be more about us trying to be noticed by a distant God, because we have yet to truly accept His unmerited love for us on a deep level yet.
+Some times our relationship with God is similar to the relationship we had with our natural father, that may have lacked closeness, because our dad was absent physically or emotionally.
+Our present religious efforts, our high Biblical standards, and sacrificial commitment to God, may be more about us trying to get noticed by a distant Father-God.
+We haven’t truly accepted His unmerited love for us on a deep level yet.

 God wisely has to allow our “Jesus”, our Christian formulas, our systematic theology, our dreams and our faith in other people, to die in our eyes.
 This needs to happen for us to fully embrace the true, resurrected Christ in His fullness.
 As the Lord worked to circumcise our outward flesh-nature and worldliness in the Outer Court, He begins to carefully cut away the limiting beliefs in our souls (the self-life) in the Inner Court.

 A.J.
 Swoboda, referring to Joseph of Arimathea, the believing Jewish leader, who asked Pilate for the dead body of Jesus, because he wanted to give Him a decent burial, stated, “Part of being a Christian is carrying the body of your God to it place of rest.
 It is heavy.
 It is harsh.
 It is beyond awkward”… “Everyone who is seeking Jesus will inevitably end up carrying Jesus to the tomb”.
 Have you lived long enough to experience the death of a Christian ministry, a Christian marriage, a Biblical dream, and prophecies of what Jesus was going to do in your life?
 Welcome to the life of His first disciples.